LordDashMe/php-static-class-interface/README.md

 ## Usage

-- You can start using the package without any configuration needed.
+- You can start using the package without any configuration.
 Assuming you installed the package via Composer.

 - Create a new class that will be represent as the "Static" class of the "Service" class provided in the ```getStaticClassAccessor()```.